中华人民共和国政府 | |

 Main articles: Supreme People's Court and Supreme People's Procuratorate |

 The Supreme People's Court is the judicial organ of the People's Republic of China.
-Hong Kong and Macau, as special administrative regions, have separate judicial systems based on British common law traditions and Portuguese civil-law traditions respectively, and are out of the jurisdiction of the Supreme People's Court.
+Hong Kong and Macau, as special administrative regions, have separate judicial systems based on British common law traditions and Portuguese civil-law traditions, respectively.
 The judges of the Supreme People's Court are appointed by the National People's Congress.

-As of 2018[update], the President of SPC and the Procurator-General of SPP are Zhou Qiang and Zhang Jun, respectively.
+As of 2023[update], the President of SPC and the Procurator-General of SPP are Zhang Jun and Ying Yong, respectively.

 Main article: Administrative divisions of the People's Republic of China |